 The second category refers to knowledge that helps teachers understand how their students are thinking about mathematics.
-Accessing students' thinking is quite different from the evaluative process of assessing students' understanding.
 A proficient teacher uncovers students' mathematical ideas, seeing the mathematics from a learner's perspective.
 Teachers can gain some access to students' thinking through written work they do in class or at home, but much of that information is highly inferential.
 Through discourse with students about their mathematical ideas, the teacher can learn more about the thinking behind their written products.
-Communication among students and between them and their teacher is vital for developing their mathematical thinking and for helping their teacher shape that thinking.
-Classroom interactions play a significant role in teachers' understanding of what their students know and are learning.
+Classroom interactions play a significant role in teachers' understanding of what students know and are learning.
 It is through a particular kind and quality of discourse that implicit mathematical ideas are exposed and made more explicit.

-Building a practical understanding of and knowledge base of actions for engaging students in discourse about important mathematical ideas requires a specialized knowledge of mathematics.
 Students often discuss mathematics using vague explanations or terms that have a colloquial meaning different from their mathematical meaning.
-A teacher needs the proficiency to probe informal explanations, help students focus on essential mathematical points, and help them learn conventional terms.
+A teacher needs the proficiency to interpret imprecise student explanations, help students focus on essential mathematical points, and help them learn conventional terms.
 Success in such endeavors requires understanding the nuances and implications of students' understanding and recognizing what is right about their thinking as well as features of their thinking that lead them to unproductive conceptions.
+Achieving such a balance requires the teacher to have an extensive knowledge of mathematical terminology, formal reasoning processes, and conventions, as well as an understanding of differences between colloquial uses and mathematical uses of terms.